scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Labwatch
 ========

-Finding the correct hyperparameter setting for machine learning algorithms is often done by trial and error even though it sometimes makes the difference between state-of-the-art performance and performance that is as bad as random guessing.
+Finding the correct hyperparameter for machine learning algorithms can sometimes makes the difference between state-of-the-art performance and performance that is as bad as random guessing.
-A growing number of tools that can automate the optimization of hyperparameters have recently emerged, allowing users to define a searchspace and leave the search for good configurations to the optimizer, instead resorting to manual tuning.
+It often done by trial and error, despite a growing number of tools that can automate the optimization of hyperparameters.
-However, in practice each optimizer requires users to adapt their code to a certain interface.
+Their adoption is hampered by the fact that each optimizer requires the user to adapt their code to a certain interface.
-Labwatch [#]_ simplifies this process by integrating a unified interface to a variety of hyperparameter optimizers into Sacred.
+Labwatch [#]_ simplifies this process by integrating an interface to a variety of hyperparameter optimizers into Sacred.
-This allows for an easy integration of hyperparameter optimization into the daily workflow.
+This allows for easy access to hyperparameter optimization in daily research.

 .. [#] https://github.com/automl/labwatch